waltligon/orangefs/doc/code-tree.md

 `maint` holds a collection of scripts.
-Some of these are used in the build process, while others are used to check for the presence of inappropriately named symbols in the resulting library or reformat code that doesn't conform to the coding standard.
+Some of these are used in the build process, while others are used to check for the presence of inappropriately named symbols in the resulting library or reformat code that doesn’t conform to the coding standard.

 `src` holds the source code to the majority of PVFS2, including the server, client library, Linux 2.6.x kernel module, and management tools.
-We'll talk more about this one in a subsequent subsection.
+We’ll talk more about this one in a subsequent subsection.

 `test` holds the source code to many many tests that have been built over time to validate the PVFS2 implementation.
 We will discuss this